Frequently Asked Questions

 Thus, Scale Sound Systems speakers are actually louder than other speakers at the broad spectrum (lows-mids-highs) we desire to hear from our locomotives.
 Most other speakers are only louder at a narrow, upper-midrange spectrum, resulting in the thin, piercing sound we’re accustomed to hearing from sound equipped locomotives, while not even attempting to reproduce lower frequencies.

-Q: IT SAYS “DROP-IN SPEAKER SYSTEM” BUT IT WONT FIT WITH A DROP-IN SOUND DECODER.
+Q: IT SAYS “DROP-IN SPEAKER SYSTEM” BUT IT WONT FIT WITH MY SOUND DECODER.
 WHAT GIVES?

 A: Most of my designs for newer locomotives require no modifications at all to replace the stock speaker with a Scale Sound Systems model - or to install a Scale Sound Systems model into a non-sound equipped locomotive.

-However, I also have numerous speaker designs for older locomotives that were made 10+ years ago that were not design by the manufacturer to be “sound-ready” even if they are “DCC-ready”.
+However, I also have numerous speaker designs for older locomotives that were made many years ago that were not designed by the manufacturer to be “sound-ready” even if they are “DCC-ready”.
 In these instances, large weights usually fill the shell space that the factory PCB ins’t occupying.
 I have designed speaker systems for these so that you do not have to remove any weight or modify the locomotive at all and the speaker will drop right in.
-But, you may have to remove the factory PCB and hardwire a decoder in.
+But, you may have to remove the factory PCB and use the designed decoder format.
 This allows all the weight to remain, usually provides space for a capacitor, requires no frame/mechanism/shell modification and results in the best DCC-Sound installation for these older locomotives.